Louisiana Sports Betting

 While 2021 may prove slightly more favorable to sports wagering in general, there is a good chance that it will be a while before we see fully-fledged sports betting in the state as well.

-What Sports Will I Be Able to Bet on in Louisiana?
+What Sports Can I Bet on in Louisiana?

-Louisiana is in no shortage of sports and now that we are moving towards a fully-regulated market, Louisiana residents will have plenty of sports betting options to enjoy – perhaps as early as next year!
-The focus of most sports betting would probably gravitate towards sports that have local representatives.
+Louisiana is in no shortage of sports, and now that we have a fully regulated market, Louisiana residents have plenty of sports betting options to enjoy.
+The focus of most sports betting is firmly set on all-American sports such as football, basketball, and college sports, but there are many other options to explore, and bettors have been engaging freely in those as well.

 Popular sports teams in the state include the New Orleans Saints and the New Orleans Pelicans.
 Understandably, both the NFL and NBA are important to Louisiana residents who will be excited to know that the ballot measure they overwhelmingly supported will lead to retail and possibly online betting soon enough.